 - Yulara - a student and staff immersion program have been developed with students attending the Yulara immersion early in Term 4 and a staff group attending during the Term 2 holidays.
 This indigenous community near Alice Springs reciprocates with an immersion experience to Sydney during the course of Term 2.

-- Bougainville - set in the Bougainville hinterland, this global immersion challenges students to immerse themselves in every way within the life of the St Joseph's College, Mabiri community.
-Students work through their own schoolwork whilst at this Marist school, they help the primary school students with their literacy and engage in every aspect of Bougainvillian life. .
+- Solomon Islands - set in the island of Vanga more specifically Vanga Point, this global immersion challenges students to immerse themselves in every way within the life of the St Dominic's Rural Training College community.
+Students participate in the daily life of this Marist school, they help and visit the local primary school, St Marcellin Primary and engage in every aspect of Solomon Islander life. .

 While both immersions foster leadership and cross-cultural understandings, the immersions are also College projects and, as such, the returning students are committed to sharing their understandings and giving the Year 7 to 10 students, as well as their peers in the HSC year, pragmatic ways to live the Marist charism through these opportunities.